-We were commissioned by a house building company to remove Japanese knotweed from a seven-hectare site in Dorset.
+We were commissioned by commercial property developers to remove Japanese knotweed from a seven-hectare site in Dorset.

-- We found that over half of the site was contaminated by knotweed at various stages of growth
+- We found that over half the site was contaminated by knotweed at various stages of growth;

 TCM cleared this land through the soil screening method – 160,000 tonnes of soil was excavated and processed.

 Reuse of Screened Materials

 We were able to engineer all of the screened material back into the site, thus creating the correct levels for the proposed development of 390 houses.
 This also negated the cost of landfill and so avoided the cost of importing clean backfill material.